mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 ### [Imageicon, optional resources](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3) Stake Welfare and Self-Reliance Specialists

 As needed, the stake presidency may call individuals or couples as stake welfare and self-reliance specialists.
-They support stake leaders in their efforts to care for others and help them become more self-reliant.

 Specialists may be assigned to a specific area of focus.
-For instance, they may be asked to:
+They may be asked to:

-* Help coordinate or facilitate [self-reliance groups](http://www.churchofjesuschrist.org/self-reliance) or [addiction recovery groups](http://addictionrecovery.churchofjesuschrist.org).
+* Help coordinate or facilitate [self-reliance groups](/study/books-and-lessons/self-reliance?lang=eng) or [addiction recovery groups](http://addictionrecovery.churchofjesuschrist.org).
 These groups are generally organized by stake or ward councils.

 * Help members find employment or educational opportunities.